shikijs/shiki/docs/guide/regex-engines.md

 const html = shiki.codeToHtml('const a = 1', { lang: 'javascript', theme: 'nord' })
 ```

-Please check the [compatibility table](/references/engine-js-compat) to check the support status of the languages you are using.
+Please check the [compatibility table](/references/engine-js-compat) for the support status of the languages you are using.

-If mismatches are acceptable and you want it to get results whatever it can, you can enable the `forgiving` option to suppress any errors happened during the conversion:
+If mismatches are acceptable and you want best-effort results whenever possible, you can enable the `forgiving` option to suppress any errors that happened during the conversion:

 ```ts
 const jsEngine = createJavaScriptRegexEngine({ forgiving: true })